 - The company usually tries to avoid big changes in the size of the bonuses from one year to the next.
 It does this by holding back some of the profits from good years to boost the profits in bad years – this process is called ‘smoothing’.

 - You might also get a ‘terminal bonus’ when your policy matures.

 - You can ask the insurance company to give you details about its bonus policy before you buy.

 - With most policies, the amount of profit you earn depends mainly on the performance of the investments in the with-profits fund.

 - Usually, once added, bonuses can’t be taken away.
-But the insurance company can claw back some or all of the bonuses paid by making a Market Value Reduction (MVR) – or Market Value Adjustment (MVA) - to your policy if you surrender early.
+But if you surrender early, the insurance company may limit some or all of the bonuses paid by applying a Market Value Reduction (MVR) – or Market Value Adjustment (MVA) - to your policy.
 This is most likely in times of adverse investment conditions like a stock market crash.